 Best Places to Trick Or Treat In Los Angeles

-From haunted houses to amazing decorations, there are neighborhoods across Los Angeles that really get into the spirit of Halloween.
-Here are a few of our favorites:
+From haunted houses to amazing decorations, there are tons of neighborhoods across Los Angeles that really get into the spirit of Halloween.
+Here are a few of our favorites in alphabetical order:

 The Heart of Screenland really knows how to create the magic for Halloween fun.
 The best spots in the area around Veterans Park, Lindberg Park, and Culver City High School.